yclas/documentation/setup-payment-gateways.md

 **Stripe private key** and **Stripe public key** can be obtained from your [Stripe account](https://dashboard.stripe.com/account/apikeys).
 Enter the value of _Secret_ into the "Stripe private key" and _Publishable_ into "Stripe public key".

 **Requires address to pay for extra security:** Users will be asked for their address for more secure payments when using a credit card.

-Since our 2.7.0 version it is possible to accept Bitcoin payments with Stripe too.
-All you have to do is to enable this option through your Stripe Account.
-Notice that it only works with USD payments and US accounts.

 <hr>